ldolva/typescript-project/README.md

 ## Exploring typescript

-\*\* this project is just for learning typescript, and experiment with GitHub
+\*\* this project is just for learning typescript, and experiment with GitHub, branches etc.